 - The MMed chains, will NOT be feeble Altcoins – they will be super-cool ultra-useful sidechains.
 Every BTC owner will access these networks for “free” (ie, with the coins they already own), instead of having to buy new coins (as with Alts).

-- Blind Merged Mining (Bip301), allows miners to MM without doing anything – they just include the highest fee-paying txns.
-At present, to MM miners must run Altcoin node software (which is often buggy and resource-intensive).
+- Blind Merged Mining (Bip301), allows miners to MM without doing anything – they just include the highest fee-paying txns (which is what they already do).
+In contrast, today’s MMers must run Altcoin node software (which is often buggy and resource-intensive).

-Then, MM will finally take its place as one of the most important aspects of Bitcoin.
+Then, MM will finally take its rightful place as one of the most important aspects of Bitcoin.

 Part 7.
 Conclusion